SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 # Introduction:

 HTM (Hierarchical Temporal Memory) is a machine learning algorithm, which uses a hierarchical network of nodes to process time-series data in a distributed way.
 Each nodes, or columns, can be trained to learn, and recognize patterns in input data.
 This can be used in identifying anomalies/deviations from normal patterns.
 It is a promising approach for anomaly detection and prediction in a variety of applications.
-In our project, we are going to use multisequencelearning class in NeoCortex API to implement an anomaly detection system, such that numerical sequences are read from multiple csv files inside a folder, train our HTM Engine using the same class, and use the trained engine for learning patterns and detect anomalies.
+In our project, we are going to use multisequencelearning class in NeoCortex API to implement an anomaly detection system, such that numerical sequences are read from multiple csv files inside a folder, train our HTM Engine, and use the trained engine for learning patterns and detect anomalies.

 # Requirements